vernuntii/vernuntii/README.md

 1. If the current commit has one or more lightweight git tags with a SemVer-compatible version string as tag name then the **latest** version of these versions is used and the next bullet points are skipped.
 2. If the current commit *does not* have one SemVer-compatible version then the next version is about to be calculated, so we take a look to `git log` and go from current commit backwards and search for the latest version.
 3. If the latest version has been found, then this version serves as start version, otherwise the default version `0.1.0-main.0` is assumed and next bullet points are skipped.
-4. If a pre-release is given then as `ContinousDelivery` indicates, we assume a human triggered release workflow or in other words: we only need the next version when the program is in an actual delivery state.
+4. If a pre-release is given then as `ContinuousDelivery` indicates, we assume a human triggered release workflow or in other words: we only need the next version when the program is in an actual delivery state.
 So we once <ins>increment height by one</ins>.
 If the height was `0`, then it won't exceed `1` in this calculation.
 Why height and not patch?
-Because of the word "Continous".
-Yes, the program in a delivery state and we just want continously calculate the next version but without soil the version core, so we increment the height.
+Because of the word "Continuous".
+Yes, the program in a delivery state and we just want ontinuously calculate the next version but without soil the version core, so we increment the height.
-5. If a pre-release is not given then as `ContinousDelivery` indicates, we once <ins>increment the patch by one</ins>.
+5. If a pre-release is not given then as `ContinuousDelivery` indicates, we once <ins>increment the patch by one</ins>.
 If the patch was `0`, then it won't exceed `1` in this calculation.
 Why patch?
 Because a change in version core signalizes a *new release*.
 Why only patch?
-First of all, there are different [versioning modes][configuration-versioning-modes] but `ContinousDelivery` is one of the more feasible workflows that are easy introducable, so if you want for example introduce a minor or major release, you would have to adjust the versioning preset to apply <ins>your convention</ins> that affects not only patch anymore or you create a tag that reflects the next minor or major release and [vernuntii will just consider it][self-version-adaptivity] in next version calculation.
+First of all, there are different [versioning modes][configuration-versioning-modes] but `ContinuousDelivery` is one of the more feasible workflows that are easy introducable, so if you want for example introduce a minor or major release, you would have to adjust the versioning preset to apply <ins>your convention</ins> that affects not only patch anymore or you create a tag that reflects the next minor or major release and [vernuntii will just consider it][self-version-adaptivity] in next version calculation.

 <!-- omit in toc -->
 # Table of contents